 What Happens After Treatment for Chronic Lymphocytic Leukemia?

 Chronic lymphocytic leukemia (CLL) is rarely able to be cured.
 Still, most people live for many years with the disease.
 Some people with CLL can live for years without treatment, but most eventually need to be treated.
 Most people with CLL are treated on and off for years.
 Treatment may stop for a while, but it never really ends.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-See When Cancer Doesn't Go Away for more about this.
+See Managing Cancer As A Chronic Illness for more about this.

 Before, during, and after treatment, your doctors will want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.
 It is important that you report any new symptoms to the doctor right away so that the cause can be found and treated, if needed.